phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 ![](images/barchartpclassvssurvived.png)

 This bar chart was made to compare the survival rate of each class in the Pclass with:
-- 1 - first class which is the highest class
+- 1 - first class (the highest class)
 - 2 - second class
 - 3 - third class.